ST10473488/Assignment2/README.md

 ## Purpose and Features

 ### Purpose:
-The main goal of this app is to [explain the app’s functionality].
+The main goal of this app is to [To learn and gain knowledge].

 ### Key Features:
-- Feature 1: [Description of a feature, e.g., "User login functionality"]
+- Feature 1: [Allows users to register and log in securely using email and password authentication.
+User progress and scores are saved for personalized tracking.]
-- Feature 2: [Description of another feature, e.g., "Displaying weather data based on location"]
+- Feature 2: [Displays multiple-choice questions with timers and scores.
+Users get instant feedback on answeres and can review results at the end.]
-- Feature 3: [Optional, another feature, e.g., "Push notifications for reminders"]
+- Feature 3: [Sends reminders to users to complete their daily quiz, encouraging consistance learning and engagement]

-These features aim to provide [what the app aims to achieve, e.g., an easy-to-use platform for managing tasks or organizing personal information].
+These features aim to provide [Users progress and scores are saved for personalized tracking.].

 ---

 ## Design Considerations

-The design of the **[App Title]** was based on the following key considerations:
+The design of the **[Quiz App]** was based on the following key considerations:

 1. **User Experience (UX)**: The app was designed with the goal of providing an intuitive and easy-to-navigate user interface, ensuring a seamless user experience.